 Achievement of KPIs: The achievement of certain key business performance indicators linked to matters which the Board believes are key drivers of shareholder value.
-Continued Employment: Employee remains employed by the company until th e vesting date.
+Continued Employment: Employee remains employed by the company until the e vesting date.
 Index TSR: If the company achieves a total shareholder return (TSR), relative to the S&P/ASX 300 Accumulation Index (Index) for the vesting period, which is equal to or greater than the Index.
-Index TSR + 10%: If the company achieves a total shareholder return (T (Index) for the vesting period, which is which is 10% of , .
+Index TSR + 10%: If the company achieves a total shareholder return (TSR), relative to the S&P/ASX 300 Accumulation Index (Index) for the vesting period, which is which is 10% or more greater than the Index.
 TSR: Annualised Starpharma TSR compared with the Index Percentage of Rights subject to the TSR performance condition which vest Below Index 0% Equal to Index 50% Between Index and Index + 9.99% Pro rata basis from 51% to 99% At least 10% above Index 100%